Easter Stamp Art for Kids

 What I love the most about this Easter Stamp Art for Kids, is that the stamps are reusable.
 When I made them, I wanted them to be washable, so that I could pack them away and use them again next year with a new class.
 These DIY stamps are a little more effort than just using regular potato stamps, but I love how I you use them again and again.

-Disclosure: Some of the links provided in this blog are affiliate links.
+Adult supervision is required for all activities at all times.
+Some of the links provided in this blog are affiliate links.
 I will be paid a commission if you use this link to make a purchase.

 1. Kitchen Sponges, 1 for each stamp you want to make.